sadichchha-neuro/izhikevich-neuron-simulation/README.md

 - Matplotlib
 - Jupyter Notebook

+## ## Questions Raised
+- How sensitive are the observed dynamics to parameter choices?
+- Which biological features are essential for reproducing this behavior?

 ## Results
 The model successfully demonstrates regular spiking behavior.
 Increasing the input current leads to a higher firing frequency, while lower current reduces spiking activity.